Emurasoft/emurasoft.github.io/en/dlg/customize/notifications/index.md

 # Notifications page

-TheNotifications page allows you to customize settings related to the notifications.
+The **Notifications** page allows you to customize settings related to the notifications.

 ## Enable/Disable All check box